-This policy was written by Pupils, Staff and Governors in September 2016 and updated in December 2018.
+This policy was written and updated by Pupils, Staff and Governors.

-Together with Ellwood Primary School Policies for Behaviour, Safeguarding and Child Protection, Health and Safety, Equality and Internet Safety, Working Together to Safeguard Children 2018, Keeping Children Safe in Education September 2018, it forms our overall policies for safeguarding.
+Together with Ellwood Primary School Policies for Behaviour, Safeguarding and Child Protection, Health and Safety, Equality and Internet Safety, Working Together to Safeguard Children 2018, Keeping Children Safe in Education September 2020, it forms our overall policies for safeguarding.